-- Johnny Has Gone for a Soldier, a hauntingly beautiful lament for a lost love.
+- Johnny Has Gone for a Soldier, a haunting lament for a lost love.
 Bet's husband may have fought in the Revolutionary War and never returned.

 "Thank you for your beautiful performance at the Bidwell House!
 You were even better

 than last year, which was a tough act to beat.
 I heard from every person how much they